shura-ag/Practicum-Projects/README.md

 - `Tableau project` - This folder contains files of the project executed in Tableau.
 You will find discription, presentation, link to the Tableau Public and the data file
 - `predictions_erlikhman_final` - Being an analyst of the Model Fitness which is developing a customer interaction strategy based on analytical data, the purpose of the analysis was to to find the ways how to flight churn with the help of ML algorithms.
+- `Battle_Always_DA_churn` - Project made for TripleTen Data Jam 2023.
+This project took 1st place in the competition.
+Analysis of factors of churn
+- `Final project` - This folder contains different projects made on filan stage of the course